James4Ever0/git_atomic_commit/README.md

 ```

-this repo intends to create atomic backup & recovery capability of the delicate `.git` directory, before and after commit operations.
+This repo intends to create atomic backup & recovery capability of the delicate `.git` directory, before and after commit operations.

-backup directory shall be ignored and specified in `.gitignore` file.
+Backup directory shall be ignored and specified in `.gitignore` file.

-to maximize compatibility, `rclone` is preferred. to enjoy `linux-timemachine` like convenience, you need to improvise.
+To maximize compatibility, `rclone` is preferred. to enjoy `linux-timemachine` like convenience, you need to improvise.

 ---

-in the future, we may make this into git hook to be fool-proof and easy-installable
+In the future, we may make this into git hook to be fool-proof and easy-installable

 ---

-timemachine is not working, maybe because the filesystem does not support hard links.
+Timemachine is not working, maybe because the filesystem does not support hard links.

 ---

 `--link-dest` is the secret sauce of timemachine. will `--copy-dest` work the same?

-rsync's incremental backup secret is '--link-dest', but let's make a hard-link free version.
+Rsync's incremental backup secret is '--link-dest', but let's make a hard-link free version.

 ---

-use `--backup-dir` or `--compare-dest` (better not!) for convenience.
+Use `--backup-dir` or `--compare-dest` (better not!) for convenience.